 The Wichita-Pawnee Visitation is perhaps the longest running tradition carried on by two Tribes in the lower 48 states.
 It has been going on continuously for well over a century and there is some scientific evidence as well as oral tradition that the visitation is several centuries old.

-Linquistically, the Wichita and Pawnee are from one language family, accordingly, they were in the past, one people.
-It is estimated that a separation occurred about 800 to 1200 years ago and consequently, the languages developed differently from that point and the two Tribes, it seems, became unknown to one another.
-Sometime after that, contact was re-established and according to oral tradition the relationship was renewed.
+Linguistically, the Wichita and Pawnee are from one language family; accordingly, they were in the past, one people.
+It is estimated that a separation occurred about 800 to 1200 years ago and consequently, the languages developed differently from that point.
+The two Tribes, it seems, became unknown to one another.
+Sometime after that, contact was re-established.
+According to oral tradition, the relationship was renewed.

 The visitation is initiated in the spring of each year when the leaders of each Tribe confer and decide when the visit will begin.
 Historically, the date set is around the middle of July.

-From the Wichita perspective, on the day the visitation is to begin (which is usually a Wednesday) the Wichitas will meet at a place selected by the Wichita Tobacco Man for a tobacco making ceremony and a communal meal.
+From the Wichita perspective, on the day the visitation is to begin (which is usually a Wednesday), the Wichitas will meet at a place selected by the Wichita Tobacco Man for a tobacco making ceremony and a communal meal.
 Once the men conclude the ceremony and the meal is eaten, the group leaves for Pawnee, OK.
-Upon arrival in Pawnee no one proceeds to the site of the visitation until the Wichita leaders deliver the tobacco to the Pawnee Tobacco Man and it is accepted by him.
-At that time the Wichita leaders return to the group and leads them to the campground.
+Upon arrival in Pawnee, no one proceeds to the site of the visitation until the Wichita leaders deliver the tobacco to the Pawnee Tobacco Man, and it is accepted by him.
+At that time, the Wichita leaders return to the group and lead them to the campground.
 Everyone then proceeds to set up their camps.
-That evening the Pawnees will provide a meal.
+That evening, the Pawnees will provide a meal.
 When all of the food has been placed on the tables near the center of the arena, the Pawnee leader will come to the Wichita camp and invite the visitors over to the arena.
-Once everyone is gathered for the meal, the Pawnee leader will get up and give a talk about the visitation and welcome the visitors and then give a prayer or select one of the Pawnee men to give the prayer.
+Once everyone is gathered for the meal, the Pawnee leader will get up and give a talk about the visitation, welcome the visitors and then give a prayer or select one of the Pawnee men to give the prayer.
 Then the wife or female relative of the Pawnee leader will select the women who will serve the meal.
-The Wichita men will line up first, then the Wichita women followed by the Pawnee men and lastly the Pawnee women.
+The Wichita men will line up first, then the Wichita women, followed by the Pawnee men and lastly the Pawnee women.

-After the meal, the Wichita leader or a designee gets up and thanks the Pawnees and offers some remarks about the visitation and everyone is dismissed.
-Thus begins a cycle which includes breakfasts, lunches, and evening meals provided by various members of the host Tribe.
-And usually, a handgame is held every evening accept for the first evening and the evening prior to the Giveaway Day.
+After the meal, the Wichita leader or a designee gets up and thanks the Pawnees and offers some remarks about the visitation, and everyone is dismissed.
+Thus begins a cycle that includes breakfasts, lunches, and evening meals provided by various members of the host Tribe.
+Usually, a handgame is held every evening, except for the first evening and the evening prior to the Giveaway Day.

 The giveaway customarily begins with a series of round dance songs then a wardance song is sung for the Pawnee leader and then for his helpers.Other Pawnees may request songs or else they just get up and giveaway during any of the wardance songs.
 When the Pawnees are done, the drum is turned over to the Wichitas.
 The first song sung by the Wichitas is called the Thank You song.
 Then songs are sung for the Wichita leader, his helpers and any other Wichita that requests one.

-After each song , the Wichita who requested the song announces his/her pledge for the next year when the Pawnees come to visit the Wichitas.
+After each song , the Wichita who requested the song announces his or her pledge for the next year when the Pawnees come to visit the Wichitas.

 Once the pledges are completed the drum is turned back to the Pawnees who conclude the program with a prayer song.
 Ther are no activities scheduled for the evening.